centreon/centreon-documentation/en/releases/centreon-core.md

 ### 20.10.2

-> This version needs Centreon Broker version to be 20.10.3 or higher.
+> This version requires Centreon Broker version to be 20.10.3 or higher.

 #### Bugfixes